matgoebl/cloud-tools/README.md

     $ ./cloud-tools-deploy.sh -h
     usage: ./cloud-tools-deploy.sh [OPTS] [ARGS]

     -d   Destroy deployment
-    -f   Run only port-forwarding to socks5 server
+    -f   Run only port-forwarding to proxy
+    -p   Run http(s) proxy as proxy
+    -s   Run socks5 server as proxy
-    -i DIR  Upload directory DIR to /data/, before executing the pod shell (default 'in/', if existing) -o DIR  Download /data/out/ to directory DIR, after executing the pod shell (default 'out/', if existing) -n NAMESPACE  Set namespace (default is 'default') -h   Show help
+    -i DIR  Upload directory DIR to /data/, before executing the pod shell (default 'in/', if existing) -e SCRIPT  Execute given shell script
+    -c   Connect to a running instance, without deployment -o DIR  Download /data/out/ to directory DIR, after executing the pod shell (default 'out/', if existing) -n NAMESPACE  Set namespace (default is 'default') -a ARG  Set CLOUD_TOOLS_ARG (can be used in cloud-settings.sh and on target) -h   Show help

     The following environment variables should be set when using kafka-client.py: